sntioudis/papreca/documentation/installation.md

 Where, you must replace the relevant paths with your source (./src LAMMPS directory) and library (typically ./build LAMMPS directory) LAMMPS .

 > **Note:**
-> to build %PAPRECA with debug symbols you must also include the following flag: "-DBUILD_DEBUG=ON".
+> To build %PAPRECA with debug symbols you must also include the following flag: "-DBUILD_DEBUG=ON".
 If such flag is ignored, CMake will build %PAPRECA without debug symbols and with the following C++ compiler optimization flag: -O3.

 \subsection traditionalMake Traditional Make